pballentine13/liteforge/README.md

 ```bash
 go get github.com/pballentine13/liteforge
 ```

 ### 2. Import the Library

 ```go
 import "github.com/pballentine13/liteforge"
 ```

 ### 3. Define Your Data Models

 Use Go structs to represent your database tables.
-Use the db tag to customize the mapping between struct fields and database column names.
-Use the pk:"true" tag to mark the field as primary key with auto increment.
+Use the `pk:"true"` tag to mark the field as the primary key with auto-increment.

 ```go
 package model